The application period for the MLEF Program is open.

 Below are the important dates for the 2018 program.

-- Application deadline: January 3, 2018 (Applications must by SUBMTTED by the application deadline).
+- Application deadline: January 3, 2018 (Applications must by SUBMITTED by the application deadline).
 Letters of Reference only will be accepted until January 12, 2018

 - Candidates notified of selection: April 2018